Dreambound

 Exploring a Career in Registered Nurse Outside Oregon

 If this article has sparked your interest in becoming a Registered Nurse, but you're not in the same state, don't let that hold you back.
-You have the chance to pursue a career as a Registered Nurse in places like Arkansas, Illinois, New Mexico, Utah, or West Virginia.
+You have the chance to pursue a career as a Registered Nurse in places like Arkansas, Illinois, New Mexico, Utah, West Virginia.
 And if none of these locations fit, Dreambound makes it easy for anyone, anywhere, to find and compare Registered Nurse classes just by searching with their zip code.
 With a bit of determination and the right tools at your disposal, stepping into a successful healthcare career is completely doable, no matter your current location.

 How do I get my Registered Nurse certification?